How To Calm Down: Anxiety Management Skills And Strategies

-Anxiety and stress are normal responses to various life situations, but when they are chronic, it can be detrimental to one's health and general well-being.
-Fortunately, these stress responses can be managed by using strategies that promote calm and relaxation.
-Reducing stress in your life overall is an effective way to help manage anxiety now and in the future.
-Fortunately, there a few lifestyle changes that can help with stress management, and in turn, help in reducing anxiety overall.
-In fact, current research has revealed that lifestyle changes have a significant impact on improving depression and anxiety symptoms.
-This article will introduce you to these lifestyle-changing strategies, including healthy coping skills, techniques, and activities that you can use immediately to reduce anxiety and tension.
+Anxiety and stress can be normal responses to various life situations, but when they are chronic, they can be detrimental to one's health and well-being.
+However, anxiety can be managed by using strategies that promote calm and relaxation.
+Reducing stress in your life can be an effective way to manage anxiety now and in the future.
+In fact, current research has revealed that lifestyle changes often have a significant impact on depression and anxiety symptoms.
+These lifestyle changes can include breathing properly, exercising regularly, eating a healthy diet, getting quality sleep, and listening to calming music.
+For more personalized guidance regarding anxiety management, it can be helpful to speak with a licensed therapist online or in person.

-In response to stressful situations, it is common for one's breathing to become quick and shallow, which can build-up, create more anxiety, and lead to health issues if it becomes a long-term problem.
+In response to a perceived threat, it can be common for one's breathing to become quick and shallow, which can create more anxiety and even lead to health issues if it becomes a long-term problem.

-One way to solve this is by practicing deep breathing techniques, which will help you become more relaxed.
-By breathing through your nose and allowing your lungs and stomach to fill up with air, then slowly releasing it through your mouth or nose, you can create the relaxation response in your body.
-This is one of the simplest and easily applied anxiety coping skills.
+One way to solve this may be by practicing deep breathing techniques, which may help you become more relaxed.
+By breathing through your nose and allowing your lungs and stomach to fill up with fresh air, then slowly releasing it through your mouth or nose, you can initiate the relaxation response in your body.
+This can be one of the simplest and most easily applied anxiety coping skills.

-When you practice deep-breathing, your body is receiving the full amount of oxygen that it needs.
-Whereas shallow breathing prevents adequate oxygen intake and may make you feel short of breath and consequently, more anxious.
-Deep breathing also helps to slow down your heart rate and control your body temperature, which mitigates other anxiety symptoms as well.
+When you practice deep breathing, your body typically receives the full amount of oxygen it needs.
+Shallow breathing, on the other hand, tends to prevent adequate oxygen intake and may make you feel short of breath and, consequently, more anxious.
+Taking deep breaths can also slow down your heart rate and control your body temperature, which can mitigate other anxiety symptoms as well.

-It takes some practice getting used to, but by finding a quiet place to practice deep breathing and being mindful, you can learn how to calm your anxiety.
+It usually takes some time to get used to, but by finding a quiet place to practice deep breathing and mindfulness, you may learn to stop anxiety before it gets out of hand.

-The benefits of exercise have been well-documented for all aspects of health, including your mental health.
-For example, exercise works to reduce it through various physical and psychological mechanisms such as:
+The benefits of exercise have generally been well-documented for all aspects of health, including mental health.
+Aerobic exercise can reduce anxiety through various physical and psychological mechanisms, such as the following:

 Physical

-• Exercise makes changes in the hypothalamus-pituitary-adrenal axis (HPA), which is responsible for developing responses to stressors and releasing hormones.
+• Exercise can lead to changes in the hypothalamus-pituitary-adrenal axis (HPA), which is generally responsible for developing responses to stressors and releasing hormones.

-• A lack of beneficial chemicals such as serotonin and norepinephrine in the monoamine system has been linked to anxiety disorders; exercising can increase them.
+• A lack of beneficial chemicals, such as serotonin and norepinephrine, in the monoamine system has often been linked to anxiety disorders; exercising can increase these chemicals.

-• Endogenous opioids in the central and peripheral nervous system can increase mood and reduce pain.
+• Endogenous opioids released in the central and peripheral nervous system during exercise can improve overall mood and reduce pain.

 • Exercising can augment brain-derived neurotrophic factor (BDNF) levels in the hippocampus, which can "improve the functioning of the serotonergic system and promote neuron growth."